 Risk Title Common consequences Likelihood Impact Overall Risk Rating Accidental release of biological pathogen Potential illness and loss of life.
-Discription to health systems food systems and the accommy.
-1 2 Radiation exposure from stolen goods Disruption to health systems, food systems and the economy.
-Potential injury and loss of life, with many people requiring long-term medical care.
+Disruption to health systems, food systems and the economy.
+1 2 Radiation exposure from stolen goods Potential injury and loss of life, with many people requiring long-term medical care.
 Damage to property and infrastructure.
 Introduction of exclusion zones.
 Decontamination of affected persons, property and the environment.
 Evacuation, shelter and potential relocation of affected individuals.
 1 2 Incident (grounding / sinking) of a vessel blocking a major port Contaminated water/land.
 Disruption to maritime transport networks requiring provision of help and information to those stranded.
 Disruption or interruption of imports.
 1 2 Insolvency affecting fuel supply Disruption to fuel supplies.
 1 2 Earthquake Potential injury and loss of life.
 Movement of people who have to be evacuated from home or work, which may require provision of safe places to shelter and transport to get there.
 Damage to property and infrastructure, particularly to older buildings.
 Minor disruption to essential services such as water, electricity, telecommunications and transport.
 1 1